BarryWebster/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).

+A closure is an enclosed function that references its outer function to process an invocation.
+Therefore, a closure gives you a way in to an outer function's scope from the enclosed function.

 2. Study the following code, then answer the questions below.

 ```js